 Complex sections often require multiple hits and several production processes to achieve a desired profile.
-Rollforming often eliminates much of this excess due to its ability to form complex linear shapes and perform secondary operations inline.
+Rollforming making the case becasue roll forming often eliminates much of this excess due to its ability to form complex linear shapes and perform secondary operations inline.
 Rollforming also is well-suited for parts requiring edge conditioning as well as long parts—the process accommodates part lengths beyond 50 ft.

 Tooling costs often deter fabricators from traveling the rollforming road, but options exist to reign in this expense.

 Evaluating how a part’s design can be simplified and optimized for rollforming will reduce costs down the line, and improve efficiency and product quality.